-The recipient criteria set out by the Nationally Funded Centre (NFC) Paediatric Lung and Heart-Lung Transplantation program allows lung transplantation for children ≥4 years and >10kg.
+The recipient criteria is set out by the Nationally Funded Centre (NFC) for Paediatric Lung and Heart-Lung Transplantation and advises lung transplantation for children ≥4 years and >10kg.
 Reflecting that children this small may have restrictive lung disease and a small chest cavity, smaller paediatric donors may be suitable as per recommendations in Table 11.3.
-Lungs from donors >120cm or >13yo should be allocated as for adult donors.